publiclab/PublicLab.Editor/README.md

 * updating by `UPDATE` to `/notes/update` (will go to plots2's `notes_controller.rb#update`)
 * uploading images by `POST` to `/images/create` (will go to plots2's `images_controller.rb#create`)

+#### Tags integration

-The TagsModule uses Bloodhound for tag suggestions.It can make `GET` requests to the server to fetch recent tag suggestion, which returns data in json format like `/tags/recent.json`.
+The TagsModule uses Bloodhound for tag suggestions.
+It can make `GET` requests to the server to fetch recent tag suggestion, which returns data in json format like `/tags/recent.json`.
 You can also give your own suggestions in an array.
 Refer to the example given in `/examples/autocomplete.html`.

+#### RichText integration

 Similarly the RichText module (which wraps the Woofmark adaptor) may make `GET` requests to: